google-deepmind/xmanager/README.md

 ### Executors

-XManager executors define the platform where the job runs and the resources that the job consumes.
+XManager executors define a platform where the job runs and resource requirements for the job.

 Each executor also has a specification which describes how an executable specification should be prepared and packaged.